scienceacademy/web/content/assignments/substitution.md

 ---
 title: "Substitution"
-date: 2021-09-21T14:55:45-07:00
+date: 2022-09-26T14:55:45-07:00
-draft: true
+draft: false
 ---

-Implement a program that encrypts messages using Caesar’s cipher.
+Implement a program that encrypts messages using the substitution cipher.
 <!--more-->
 ```md
 $ ./substitution JTREKYAVOGDXPSNCUIZLFBMWHQ